quicwg/base-drafts/draft-ietf-quic-transport.md

 the advertised idle timeout (see {{transport-parameter-definitions}}) is closed.
 A connection enters the draining state when the idle timeout expires.

 Each endpoint advertises its own idle timeout to its peer.
-Endpoints restart any timer they maintain when a packet from their peer is received and processed successfully.
+An enpdpoint restarts any timer it maintains when a packet from their peer is received and processed successfully.
 The timer is also restarted when sending a packet containing frames other than ACK or PADDING (an ACK-eliciting packet, see
 {{QUIC-RECOVERY}}), but only if no other ACK-eliciting packets have been sent since last receiving a packet.
 Restarting when sending packets ensures that connections do not prematurely time out when initiating new activity.